Overview

 Who Qualifies?

-Graduates or skilled workers who want to work in the UK permanently with their current employer, Applicants can apply with their spouse/partner and dependent children.
+Graduates or skilled workers who want to work in the UK permanently with their current employer.
+Applicants can apply with their spouse/partner and dependent children.

 How Long Can You Stay?

 Up to 9 years depending on your salary.
-This visa does not lead to permanent residency in the UK, if you desire this check out these options instead.
+This visa does not directly lead to permanent residency in the UK, if you desire this check out these options instead.

 Processing Time?